A Program to Protect and Elevate artwork

 from Community-Led Movements

 The Balboa Art Conservation Center created the Preserve Community Art! program as part of the organization’s ongoing commitment to protect important cultural heritage.
-Through this initiative BACC provides pro bono art conservation services for culturally significant works that emerge from community-led movements in the San Diego area.
+Through this initiative BACC provides support for culturally significant works that emerge from community-led movements in the San Diego area.

 This program has several overarching goals: